Top 35 Android Interview Questions and Answers

 • Landscape: When your device is horizontally aligned.

-setOrientation() is a method using which you can set a screen alignments.
+setOrientation() is a method that you can set screen alignments.
 HORIZONTAL and VERTICAL are two values that can be set in the setOrientation() method.
-Whenever there is a change in the display orientation i.e. from Horizontal to Vertical or vice versa then onCreate() method of the Activity gets fired.
+Whenever there is a change in the display orientation i.e., from Horizontal to Vertical or vice versa, then the onCreate() method of the Activity gets fired.

-Basically, when the orientation of the Android mobile device gets changed then the current activity gets destroyed and then the same activity is recreated in the new display orientation.
+When the orientation of the Android mobile device changes, the current activity gets destroyed, and then the same activity is recreated in the new display orientation.
 Android developers define the orientation in the AndroidManifest.xml file.

 Q #24) What is AIDL?